rmorales723/realestate/README.md

 This simple App is a Real Estate Application.
-Implementing React & Next.js for the Frontend, and using RapidAPI for the Backend Database.
+Implementing React & Next.js for the Frontend, and RapidAPI for the Backend Database.

 ## Getting Started